Rights, Care, Support

 - The LSVb is the advocacy organization/student union for all students in the Netherlands, dedicated to better and affordable education, better and affordable housing, more involvement for students and good study counselling and guidance.

 - The UAF has been providing support to refugee students and professionals in their studies and in finding suitable employment on the Dutch labour market since 1948.

-If you are in the Netherlands and in need of support, advice and solidarity, here are some addresses and links:
+If you are in the Netherlands and in need of (urgent)support, solidarity or advice your personal situation, here are some addresses and links:

 General introduction to Dutch Healthcare / General Practioners: